OpenVisualCloud/Media-Communications-Mesh/docs/sdk/SDK_API_DEFINITION.md

 * `[IN]` `cfg` – Pointer to a mesh client configuration structure.

 #### Returns
-0 if successful.
-Otherwise, returns an error.
+0 on success; an error code otherwise.

 ## mesh_delete_client()